getdirty75/asymetrics/src/articles/malongs-round-up-round-7.md

 Reggae aficionados will recognize **Clive Hunt**, a multi-instrumentalist, composer, and arranger behind [many massive yardie releases](https://www.discogs.com/artist/205797-Clive-Hunt?type=Credits&filter_anv=0), who worked with pretty much everyone that weighs on the Reggae scene (including Gregory Isaacs, Dennis Brown, or even Lee Perry).

-This surprising Boogie-Funk tune however shows a far lesser known side of his, and was part of a killer [1977 compilation](https://www.discogs.com/Various-Musicism-Swing-Me-Gentle/release/4768926), oddly titled ***Musicism – Swing me Gently*** on Jamaican label Aquarius, showcasing Funk, Disco, and Soul.
+This surprising Boogie-Funk tune however shows a far lesser known side of his, and was part of a killer [1977 compilation](https://www.discogs.com/Various-Musicism-Swing-Me-Gentle/release/4768926), oddly titled ***Musicism – Swing me Gently*** on Jamaican label **Aquarius**, showcasing Funk, Disco, and Soul.

-The original record is hard to find, but you can gather bits and pieces across the interwebs, and as for **Bermuda Triangle**, the chaps at [Favorite Recordings](https://www.favoriterec.com/) had the good idea to add it to their brilliant **[Caribbean Disco Boogie Sounds](https://favoriterecordings.bandcamp.com/album/caribbean-disco-boogie-sounds-1977-1982-selected-by-waxist)**compilation – highly recommended.
+The original record is hard to find, but you can gather bits and pieces across the interwebs, and as for **Bermuda Triangle**, the chaps at [Favorite Recordings](https://www.favoriterec.com/) had the good idea to add it to their brilliant **[Caribbean Disco Boogie Sounds](https://favoriterecordings.bandcamp.com/album/caribbean-disco-boogie-sounds-1977-1982-selected-by-waxist)** compilation – highly recommended.

 <br>